rwkopcke/sp500_earn_price_pkg/README.md

 <br>

 ## Other Information
-### entry.py
+### sp500_earn_price_pkg/config/config_paths.py
 -  Contains absolute address of ARCHIVE_DIR
     - user must specify location of ARCHIVE_DIR which contains input files after they have been read
--  Contains addresses for all files relative to the address of the top-level project file
+-  Contains addresses for all other files relative to the address of the top-level project file
     - abs addr of top-level sp500_earn_price_pkg/ is the root for addrs of all folders and files (except the ARCHIVE_DIR)
 - uses pathlib's Path()